Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 ## ODT client

-1. Switch to the agent application build directory.
+1. Switch to the agent application build directory `enclave_application/build`.
 2. Start the application by running the following command:
 ```bash
 ./application aaa -server:127.0.0.1 -port:4433
 ```
-    - Once launched, the application dumps the heap into `app_heap_dump`.
+    - Once launched, the application dumps its heap into `app_heap_dump`.
     - Copy this file into the root directory of the OpenSSL ODT server.
+    - Also, note down the `Heap length: XXXXX` output from the client.
+In the next section we use the value to tell the web server the lenght of the heap it is measuring.
 3. Start the ODT server according to the next subsection and then rerun the ODT client to get a successful verification.

 ## ODT server

 1. Switch to the OpenSSL ODT server root directory
+2. Set the `LD_LIBRARY_PATH` to `.` by calling `export LD_LIBRARY_PATH .`
-2. Generate an RSA key and self-signed certificate
+3. Generate an RSA key and self-signed certificate.
-3. Set the `LD_LIBRARY_PATH` to `.`
+   - `./apps/openssl genrsa -out server.key 4096` generates a key
+   - `./apps/openssl req -new -x509 -key server.key -out
+     server-cert.pem -days 365` generates a self-signed certificate.
+     - You can leave all of the certificate fields empty.
+4. Modify the length of the heap the server expects to measure
+   - In the `Configure` file on line 1729, set the `ODT_HEAP_LENGTH` to the `XXXXX` value noted down in the previous section when running the ODT client.
+   - Call `make all` twice to recompile the library.
-4. Start the ODT server by running the following command:
+5. Start the ODT server by running the following command:
 ```bash
 ./apps/openssl s_server -key <path_to_key> -cert <path_to_cert> -num_tickets 0 -www -quiet
 ```
-5. Rerun the ODT client.
+6. Rerun the ODT client in a parallel terminal.
 The server should say that the verification was successful.

 # Stack verification test